-Fig. 1.
+Figure 1.
 Comparison between the global APWP for the last 320 Ma of Vaes et al. (2023) and the four mantle reference frames used in this study to derive TPW.
 The global APWP is plotted in South African coordinates, thus showing the position of the Earth's spin axis relative to a fixed South Africa.
-The pole positions were computed at 10 Ma steps using a 20 Ma sliding window (Fig. S1, Table S2).
+The pole positions were computed at 10 Ma steps using a 20 Ma sliding window (Figure S1, Table S2 in Supporting Information S1).
 Reference poles and 95% confidence regions are colored by their age.
-The four polar wander paths constructed using the mantle reference frames indicate the motion the 'mean' mantle relative to a fixed (South) African plate (Table S3).
+The four polar wander paths constructed using the mantle reference frames indicate the motion the "mean" mantle relative to a fixed (South) African plate (Table S3 in Supporting Information S1).
 In the absence of TPW, this would correspond to the motion of the spin axis relative to the Africa plate.
-Note that these paths based on the mantle reference frames only go back to 120 Ma, except for the tectonic rules frame of Müller et al. (2022), which is plotted here back to 320 Ma.
+Note that these paths based on the mantle reference frames only go back to 120 Ma, except for the tectonic-rules-based frame of Müller et al. (2022), which is plotted here back to 320 Ma.